evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80/_index.md

 The SKODA Enyaq iV80 has a **lane-keeping** assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, the system warns the driver if the vehicle leaves the driving lane.

-**Side/blind spot assist** is a optional driver assist system.
+**Side/blind spot assist** is a standard driver assist system.
 This side assist system helps to detect traffic in blind spots.
 ### Driving Automation

-The SKODA Enyaq iV80 offers driving automation on level 1 or 2, depending on the equipment level.

-With the   level 1 system, you get the following driving automation features.
+With the MAX  level 2 system, you get the following driving automation features.
 - Adaptive Cruise control.

-With the MAX  level 2 system, you get additional driving automation features to the ones listed above.
-- Cruise control.
 - Autosteer: keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.
 - Automatic parallel parking. (optional)

 ## Transportation capabilities

-The cargo capacity in the trunk is 543 liters.
-With the rear seat down, it is 1575 liters.
+The cargo capacity in the trunk is 585 liters.
+With the rear seat down, it is 1710 liters.
 On the roof, you can load up to 75kg.
 Max weight is 2540kg, and with the base weight of 2032 kg, you can max load 508 kg, including driver and passengers.
 Some options can increase the base weight and reduce the max loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 1000, and on unbraked, 750kg.